 ABOUT THE FARM

-We are a small farm, growing on less than 1/2 acre.
-We are committed to using farming practices that improve the land we grow on.
+We are committed to using organic farming practices that improve the land we grow on.

 Hi, I'm Meredith Cohen!
-I grew up in Hillsborough, NC, attending Beth El Religious School and Judea Reform for Midrasha.
-After many years away - studying at Oberlin College, teaching elementary school in New Orleans, running after school programs in Portland, OR, and learning organic farming at Adamah - I am thrilled to be back home and putting down roots in the Triangle.
+I grew up in Hillsborough, NC, and I am thrilled to be back home and putting down roots in Cedar Grove.

 The phrase One Soil originates with Karl Hammer of the Vermont Compost Company and, thanks to Dr. Shamu Sadeh, has become a rallying cry of the Adamah farming community.
 It represents the scientific and spiritual ways we are all connected by the cycle of compost.
 On the Adamah farm, the call and response of "ONE!
 SOIL!" can be heard throughout the day as a short-hand reminder between farmers that everything on the farm - and the earth - is connected, including ourselves.
 We are all one soil!